Meteor-Community-Packages/meteor-simple-schema/README.md

 have the same parent object.
 Works the same way as `field()`.
 This is helpful when you use sub-schemas or when you're dealing with arrays of objects.

+NOTE: If you need to do some custom validation on the server and then display errors back on the client, refer to the "Asynchronous Custom Validation on the Client" section.

 ### Manually Adding a Validation Error

 If you want to reactively display an arbitrary validation error and it is not possible to use a custom validation function (perhaps you have to call a function `onSubmit` or wait for asynchronous results), you can add one or more errors to a validation context at any time by calling `myContext.addInvalidKeys(errors)`, where `errors` is an array of error objects with the following format: